 The internal working time limit is the maximum number of hours of exceeding the normal weekly working time limit that still has to be made up within the applicable reference period.

 The internal limit of the working hours is 78 hours if the duration of the reference period, within which the normal weekly working hours must be observed on average, is less than one year.
 This internal limit is raised to 91 hours if the duration of the reference period, within which the normal weekly working hours must be observed on average, is one year.
 This increase to 91 hours only applies after the first 3 months of the reference period of a year.

 The internal limit is 143 hours regardless of the duration of the reference period within which the normal weekly working hours must be observed on average.
 This limit of 143 hours can be increased (but not reduced) by a collective labor agreement.
 Labor Code, 10 August 2001, Art.
 19.

 Overtime can be allowed when the regular work requires either indispensable preparatory or finishing tasks, urgent loading and unloading of merchandise, work with material that deteriorates very quickly, exceptional and unforeseen increase in work, etc.

+Overtime work is paid at a rate of time and one half.
 Overtime worked on Sundays and holidays are paid at double time.
 Employers cannot require employees to work more than 78 overtime hours in three months or 91 hours in one year.